foxse/CNCPlayer/README.md

 # CNCPlayer

-Small windows program that draw CNC cut routes in 3D from GCode.
+Small program for windows that draws CNC cutting paths in 3D from GCode.